A wealth of knowledge.

 I don’t have time for parties and dinners.
 I don’t have free time at all.

 You won’t, as long as you’re living in a house that requires all your free time.
 When the housework is behind you – and you’re safe and secure in your apartment home where your housekeeping and laundry are done and as many meals you’d like are delivered or available to order at the restaurant and bistro – you’ll have a lot more free-time.
 Think about it.
 No real estate taxes, no repairs, no lawn care.
-No dusting, no selling old books on Amazon.
 All of that’s in the past so you can face forward – and for perhaps the first time in your life, do just what you want to do.

 Health Services FAQ

-Assisted Living or Skilled Nursing?
+Assisted Living or Long-term care?
 Where does my loved one belong?

 It’s always wise to start with a physician’s exam.
 After assessments of medical needs and of abilities to accomplish life’s daily activities, our professional team is better able to advise you, as well as provide information, answer questions, and help you determine the best decision for you and your family.